 You fund this type of trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 You can also make additional gifts; each one also qualifies for a tax deduction.
 The trust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
-When the trust terminates, the remaining principal goes to the Foundation as a lump sum.
+When the trust terminates, the remaining principal goes to University of Wisconsin-Stout as a lump sum.

 You fund this trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 Each year the trust pays you or another named individual the same dollar amount you choose at the start.
-When the trust terminates, the remaining principal goes to the Foundation as a lump sum.
+When the trust terminates, the remaining principal goes to University of Wisconsin-Stout as a lump sum.

 A beneficiary designation clearly identifies how specific assets will be distributed after your death.

-A charitable gift annuity involves a simple contract between you and the Foundation where you agree to make a gift to the Foundation and we, in return, agree to pay you (and someone else, if you choose) a fixed amount each year for the rest of your life.
+A charitable gift annuity involves a simple contract between you and University of Wisconsin-Stout where you agree to make a gift to University of Wisconsin-Stout and we, in return, agree to pay you (and someone else, if you choose) a fixed amount each year for the rest of your life.

 Please provide the following information to view the materials for planning your estate.